camyroo/OverPlate/README.md

 # OverPlate

-OverPlate is a local co-op cooking game made in Unity as a final project for CIS27 at Laney College.
+OverPlate is a local co-op cooking game made in Unity as a custom final project for CIS27 at Laney College.
 It is inspired by games like Overcooked! and PlateUp!

 ## Features